AI agent memory: in-context, episodic, semantic, procedural

 }

-At retrieval time, the agent queries this log - by date range, task type, or semantic similarity - and pulls relevant entries into context before the current call.
-Vector embeddings are what enable semantic retrieval: the agent can surface past episodes that are conceptually similar to the current task, not just exact keyword matches.
+At retrieval time the agent queries the log (by date range, task type, or semantic similarity) and pulls relevant entries into context before the current call.
+Vector embeddings are what make semantic retrieval possible here: past episodes can surface because they're conceptually similar to the current task, not just because they share keywords.

-Episodic memory is what lets an agent say "we tried this last Tuesday and it failed in this specific way."
+Episodic memory is what lets an agent say "we tried this last Tuesday and it failed for this reason."
 Without it, every session starts from zero.

 Semantic: what's persistently true

-Semantic memory stores facts that are true independent of any specific interaction - things that should survive sessions without being tied to a timestamp or an event.
+Semantic memory stores facts that are true regardless of any specific interaction.
+Things that should survive sessions without being tied to a timestamp or an event.

-The simplest example: a user tells your agent "the dog's name is Henry."
+The simplest example: a user tells the agent "the dog's name is Henry."
 That should persist.
 It doesn't need a timestamp.
-It's not about what happened - it's about what's true.
+It's not really about what happened, it's about what's true.

-In practice, semantic memory is an external knowledge base queried via RAG.
+In practice this is an external knowledge base queried via RAG.
 Candidate facts get encoded as vector embeddings, stored in a vector database, and the most relevant ones get retrieved and injected into context per request.

 Procedural: how to behave

-Procedural memory is behavioral - not what the agent knows, but how it acts.
-It encodes rules, preferences, and patterns that should shape every output.
+Procedural memory is behavioral.
+It's not what the agent knows, it's how the agent acts.
+Rules, preferences, patterns that should shape every output.

-The strongest production setups treat procedural memory as infrastructure: behavioral rules live in version-controlled files, get code-reviewed like any other change, and get deployed like any other config.
-If a rule shapes every action the agent takes, it deserves the same change management as your codebase.
+The strongest production setups treat procedural memory as infrastructure.
+Behavioral rules live in version-controlled files.
+They get code-reviewed like any other change and deployed like any other config.
+If a rule shapes every action the agent takes, it deserves the same change management as the codebase.

-Most memory architecture mistakes happen before a single line of code is written.
-Developers reach for a vector database because they heard about RAG, or bolt on a message buffer because a tutorial showed one - without diagnosing what their agent is actually forgetting.
+Most memory architecture mistakes happen before any code gets written.
+Someone reaches for a vector database because they heard about RAG.
+Someone else bolts on a message buffer because a tutorial showed one.
+Neither diagnoses what the agent is actually forgetting.

-Q1: Does your agent need to retain anything between sessions?
+Q1: Does the agent need to retain anything between sessions?

-If your agent runs once, produces output, and is done - in-context memory is all you need.
-Every API call already gives you a context window; you're already using it.
+If it runs once, produces output, and is done, in-context memory is all you need.
+Every API call already hands you a context window.
 Stop here and go build.

-If your agent needs to continue a relationship across sessions - same user, different days, ongoing tasks - you need external memory.
-Continue to Q2.
+If it has to continue a relationship across sessions (same user, different days, ongoing tasks), you need external memory.
+Continue.

-Q2: What does "remembering" mean for your use case?
+Q2: What does "remembering" mean for this use case?

-- Events and outcomes - "Last Tuesday it recommended Option A and it worked" - this is episodic memory
+- Events and outcomes ("last Tuesday it recommended Option A and it worked").
+That's episodic.

-- Stable facts about users or domain - "User prefers formal English, budget cap is $500" - this is semantic memory
+- Stable facts about a user or a domain ("user prefers formal English, budget cap is $500").
+That's semantic.

-- Consistent behavioral rules - "Always cite sources, never guess names, follow this tone" - this is procedural memory
+- Consistent behavioral rules ("always cite sources, never guess names, follow this tone").
+That's procedural.

 If more than one fits, note which feels most urgent.
 That's your first implementation target.

-Q3: Does your agent need to reason about its own past actions?
+Q3: Does the agent need to reason about its own past actions?

-If the agent should say "Last time we tried approach A and it failed, so this time I'll try B" - episodic memory is non-negotiable.
-A fact store won't help here; you need a timestamped event log with outcome tracking.
+If you want it to say "last time we tried approach A and it failed, so this time I'll try B", episodic is non-negotiable.
+A fact store can't help; you need a timestamped event log with outcomes attached.

-Q4: How much infrastructure can you add today?
+Q4: How much infrastructure can you actually add today?

-- Zero infra tolerance: Procedural only - AGENTS.md or system prompt file under version control, no external database
+- Zero infra tolerance: procedural only.
+AGENTS.md or a system prompt file in version control, no external database.

-- SQLite is acceptable: Episodic via a local event log, or lightweight semantic via a small embedded vector store
+- SQLite is fine: episodic via a local event log, or lightweight semantic via a small embedded vector store.

-- You can run a managed vector DB: Full semantic retrieval or a hybrid episodic + semantic stack
+- You can run a managed vector DB: full semantic retrieval, or a hybrid episodic-plus-semantic stack.

 Decision table: use case vs. memory type vs. cost tier